Lastest Updated On April 16th, 2022

 Tips for Surface Preparation Before Anodizing

 Make use of mechanical finishing techniques when necessary.
 Etching alone isn’t enough to correct pre-existing surface defects like scratches and dents.
-If these are evident in a part’s surface, you might as well use mechanical polishing techniques like grinding, buffing, and sandblasting.
+If these marks are evident on a part’s surface, you might as well use mechanical polishing techniques like grinding, buffing, and sandblasting.

 Ensure that your parts are properly cleaned and degreased.
 Look out for uncleaned swarf seated on blind holes, fingerprints on the surface (avoid handling parts with bare hands!), and residual oils from the fabrication processes.